EllenWasbo/ImageQC-old-IDL/README.md

 ImageQC is a software-tool for the medical physicist in Quality Control of medical images.
 Tests are implemented for CT, Xray, nuclear medicine (planar, SPECT, PET) and MR.

 Please find the Wiki tab to read the manueal. https://github.com/EllenWasbo/ImageQC/wiki

+I am currently converting this software to python.
+Hopefully a beta version finished by end of 2022.